repoze/repoze.retry/README.txt

 number of times.
 If the request cannot be satisfied via retries, the exception is reraised.

-Please see the documentation in ``docs/index.rst``, which can be read onlin at http://docs.repoze.org/retry
+Please see the documentation in ``docs/index.rst``, which can be read online at http://docs.repoze.org/retry